openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/query-device-properties.rst

 * ``ov::CompiledModel::get_property``
 * ``ov::CompiledModel::set_property``

-For documentation about OpenVINO common device-independent properties, refer to the ``openvino/runtime/properties.hpp``.
+For ../../../documentation about OpenVINO common device-independent properties, refer to the ``openvino/runtime/properties.hpp``.
 Device-specific configuration keys can be found in corresponding device folders (for example, ``openvino/runtime/intel_gpu/properties.hpp``).

 Working with Properties via Core